BrkRaw/brkraw/README.md

 ### Description

-While the Bruker MRI scanner has been widely used for preclinical MR imaging research, the direct accessibility of Bruker's raw dataset is poor compared to the clinical MRI scanner due to the limited resource to handle the format.
-So far, several Bruker raw data converter had been introduced, still, a few issues remain.
-1. The converted data does not preserve the original subject orientation, as well as the subject type-specific position.
-2. Lack of a robust tool to handle and preview of raw dataset.

-To improve these issues, **BrkRaw** module is designed to provide comprehensive access to the Bruker's PVdataset.
-We focused on providing useful features for Bruker MRI operator and preclinical MRI researcher via below functions
+The **BrkRaw** module designed to cover the needs from various type of user as much as possible, including MRI system operator, maintainer, MR sequence developer, imaging researcher, and data scientist.
+This module provides easy-to-access of the Bruker's PVdataset from PV 5 to PV 6, (has not been tested for 360)

 - preserving the subject position and orientation to converted the NifTi1 file.
 - correction of animal orientation based on the species and position.
+(Anterior of subject is Anterior)
 - providing the GUI tool for preview the dataset and NifTi1 format conversion.
 - the command-line tool for converting to NifTi1 format, previewing metadata of the dataset, checking backup status.
 - providing fMRI and DTI study friendly features: slice-order update on the header, Diffusion parameter file generation.